-1.3 Key issues of thesis guidance
+1.4 Key issues of thesis guidance

 The guidance of the thesis follows Principles of Guidance at Jamk (pages for students).

-In the principles of guidance (point 4.) it is said e.g. that your advisor will respond to your message within a week.
+In the principles of guidance (point 4.) it is said e.g. that your supervisor will respond to your message within a week.
 This rule does not apply during common holiday periods.

 Forms and time reservation of the thesis guidance

 • For Bachelor’s thesis is reserved 1 – 1,5 semesters (15 credits).
 One academic year is reserved for the Master’s thesis (30 credits).
-In exceptional situations, the advisor and the student can agree on another schedule.
+In exceptional situations, the supervisor and the student can agree on another schedule.

 • You are expected to attend the guidance meetings 100% and to participate actively in the discussion.
 In pair work, both students participate in the guidance as equals.

 • For questions related to writing and grammar, you can make an appointment at the thesis language clinic.
 Thesis clinics and information search support (intra, requires login).
-Thesis advisor does not do language editing.
+Thesis supervisor does not do language editing.

 • During the thesis process, you may need individual study arrangements, for example due to dyslexia.
 In this case, make an appointment with the study counselor, who will assess the necessary study arrangements.